 Education & Training:

-I received a Masters in Social Work at the University of Illinois at Chicago in 2018.
+I have completed advanced training as a Certified Perinatal Mental Health clinician (PMH-C), including Postpartum Support International’s (PSI) two-day components of care along with the advanced training.
+I received a Masters in Social Work at the University of Illinois at Chicago.
 While in school, I was a home-visiting doula, focusing my studies on maternal health as much as possible.
-While in school, I interned in community and hospital settings working with mothers and children and completing postpartum psychosocial assessments.
+While in school, I was a home-visiting doula and interned in community and hospital settings working with mothers and children.
 Since graduating, I have worked in a health care setting helping families access resources, counseling, and support, particularly in the maternal and child health space.

 Areas of Specialization: